Ajmal Wazir appointed adviser to KP CM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ajmal Wazir, who belongs to Shakai valley in South Waziristan, had joined the PTI just before the July 2018 general election.
+Ajmal Wazir, who belongs to Shakai valley in South Waziristan, had joined the Pakistan Tehreek-e-Insaf (PTI) just before the July 2018 general election.
 He was earlier a member of the Pakistan Muslim League-Quaid-i-Azam (PML-Q) and had remained its central vice-president.

-Ajmal Wazir, who belongs to Shakai valley in South Waziristan, had joined the PTI just before the July 2018 general election.
+Ajmal Wazir, who belongs to Shakai valley in South Waziristan, had joined the Pakistan Tehreek-e-Insaf (PTI) just before the July 2018 general election.
 He was earlier a member of the Pakistan Muslim League-Quaid-i-Azam (PML-Q) and had remained its central vice-president.